rook/rook/Documentation/ceph-csi-snapshot.md

 > “classes” of storage they offer when provisioning a volume,
 > VolumeSnapshotClass provides a way to describe the “classes” of storage when
 > provisioning a volume snapshot.

+## Upgrade Snapshot API

+If your Kubernetes version is updated to a newer version of the snapshot API, follow the upgrade guide [here](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0#upgrade) to upgrade from v1alpha1 to v1beta1, or v1beta1 to v1.

 ## RBD Snapshots